 To find out what fantasy lovers really think about these new programs, we gathered online conversations on both using a social listening tool.
-To ensure conversations were unique to each show, we excluded discussions which mentioned both of them at once.
-We then uploaded these social conversations into our text analysis platform.
+To ensure conversations were unique to each show, we excluded discussions that mentioned both of them at once.
+We then uploaded these social conversations into our text analytics platform.

 Relative Insight Explore compares multiple sets of text data and eliminates the obvious – things that even people who know nothing could discern – leaving only the key differences.
 These differences are vital when gathering target market insights into broadly similar audiences – our tool identifies the distinctions and nuances in discussions whose presence may otherwise go unnoticed.

 The battle for the iron throne of fantasy streaming has certainly raised some interesting distinctions.